Meditation Techniques For Anxiety: Mindfulness-Based Therapy And Guided-Meditation

 These meditation techniques can help you manage your anxiety by promoting relaxation, enhancing self-awareness, and reducing stress levels.
 Incorporating these practices into your daily routine can provide you with valuable tools to cope with anxious thoughts and emotions, leading to a calmer and more balanced state of mind.

-For this technique, sit comfortably and take slow, deep breaths, and long, slow exhalations.
+For this technique, sit comfortably and take slow, deep breaths, followed by long, slow exhalations.
 Focus your attention on the natural rhythm of your breaths while remaining mindful of the sensations you experience.
-You can also try diaphragmatic or “belly” breathing, which involves deeply inhaling through your nose, allowing your belly to expand fully with each breath.
+You can also try diaphragmatic or abdominal breathing, which involves deeply inhaling through your nose, allowing your belly to expand fully with each breath.

 The goal of mindfulness meditation is to remain in the present moment, which can be helpful for managing anxious thoughts.
 Mindfulness meditation is supported by a wide body of research, having been found to decrease psychological distress and increase positive health outcomes.

-To practice mindfulness meditation, become aware and attuned to what is happening around and within you.
-As you notice your senses and thoughts, simply observe this phenomena without judgment, letting it pass.
+To practice mindfulness meditation, become more self-aware and attuned to what is happening around and within you.
+As you notice your senses and thoughts, simply observe this phenomenon without judgment, letting it pass.
+This process helps create space between you and your reactions.
 If you become distracted, try to refocus on your breath.
 This practice can take some time to learn.

 Visualization is a type of meditation that involves picturing specific scenes that might help relax you and reduce stress.
 You might, for example, visualize a flowing stream, a secluded beach, or a cozy room with a fireplace.